On Dynamical Gaskets Generated by Rational Maps, Kleinian Groups, and Schwarz Reflections: Gasket Julia sets

+The existence of such a lift follows from the fact that $G_\T$ and $g_\T$ are equivalent maps and they are topological coverings outside their respective fixed critical points.
 Since $g_{\T}$ may not have critical points outside of the nerve, it follows from Proposition~\ref{Prop_NervesIsotopic} that $g_{\T}$ is univalent on each dynamical interstice $\Delta$ of generation 0.
 Moreover, it takes each such interstice $\Delta$ onto the closure of its complement minus the three Fatou components whose boundaries intersect $\Delta$.

 Applying equation~\eqref{E:Conj} inductively, we conclude that the map $h_i$ takes each group interstice of generation $i$ onto a dynamical interstice of generation $i$.
 Moreover, the same equation gives that for each $j\ge i$, the map $h_j$ takes each group interstice $\Delta$ of generation $i$ onto the same dynamical interstice $h_i(\Delta)$ of generation $i$.